 $0000, and the right half, starting from

 $2000.
-However, the scheme is simple enough that it can be understood without actually analyzing the playfield map further.
+However, the scheme is simple enough that it can be understood without looking at the playfield map.

 Most games use a less obvious encoding of images, either for purposes of compression, or to break the limit of only having a 16 color palette.
 An example of the latter is the intro of the 1989 DOS flight simulator 'F-15 Strike Eagle II' by MPS Labs (MicroProse), ported to the Genesis in 1991.
 The game intro screen is an awesome image of an F-15, employing both playfield A and B layered on top of each other.
 The color 0 is transparent, allowing one playfield to show through the other.
 Each playfield uses a different 16-color palette and the end result is a nice 32-color image.

-Characters and playfields work well for many situations, but certain types of graphics require a different approach.
+So, we've seen a few basic examples of how characters and playfields work on the Genesis, but certain types of graphics require a different approach.
 Particularly, the lack of direct access to a framebuffer makes polygonal graphics an interesting problem.

 I stated earlier that every pixel on the screen comes from a 8x8 character.
 The Genesis has no directly accessible framebuffer, and thus, no direct access to pixels on the screen.
 This means that rendering polygons becomes a bit of a technical challenge with an interesting solution.